Freaky Friday (musical): Plot

 Savannah's team and Ellie's team become tied for the lead with the only item remaining being the hourglass.
 They find the hourglass at Mrs. Time's Watch Shop and are able to retrieve it.
 Savannah arrives and blackmails Mrs. Time into giving her the hourglass.
 This leads to a physical altercation over the hourglass with Katherine breaking Savannah's nose and stealing it back ("No More Fear").
 Katherine arrives at the house before the wedding ceremony commences.
-Katherine and Ellie try to switch places, only for the hourglass not to work ("The Other Hourglass").
+Katherine and Ellie try to switch their bodies back, only for the hourglass not to work ("The Other Hourglass").
 Both of them worry about living in the other's body for the rest of their lives.
 Katherine tells Ellie to call off the wedding with Mike until they can fix this.
 Ellie delivers an impassioned speech about how difficult her family's lives have been since her father's death.
 It wasn't until Mike came into their lives that Katherine became happy once again.
 Once Ellie says "I love you", the hourglass begins to glow.
 Katherine and Ellie grab hold of the hourglass and affirm their love for each other, switching back to their original bodies.
 Ellie and Katherine realize how difficult each other's lives are and decide never to take the other for granted.
 Katherine marries Mike and the wedding party celebrates ("Today and Ev'ry Day").